Nancy Silverton: Spago, Campanile, LaBrea Bakery

-In 1998, Silverton began "Grilled Cheese Night" at Campanile, which became an establishment in Los Angeles.
-Described as the "godmother of grilled cheese sandwiches," by NBC's Today Show, "Grilled Cheese Night" started a worldwide trend.
-Her book Nancy Silverton's Sandwich Book: The Best Sandwiches Ever--from Thursday Nights at Campanile was published in 2005.

-In 2001, an Irish investment group, IAWS, purchased La Brea Bakery for a price that was reported as ranging from $56 million to $68.5 million.
+In 1998, Silverton began "Grilled Cheese Night" at Campanile.
+It became a trend, and Silverton was referred to as the "godmother of grilled cheese sandwiches" on NBC Her book Nancy Silverton's Sandwich Book: The Best Sandwiches Ever--from Thursday Nights at Campanile was published in 2005.
+In 2001, an Irish investment group, IAWS, purchased La Brea Bakery for a price reported to range from $56 million to $68.5 million.
 Silverton earned more than $5 million in the sale, and invested with Bernard Madoff; her profits were lost in 2008 with the collapse of his pyramid scheme.
-In 2005, she and Peel separated, and Silverton left Campanile after their divorce in 2007.
+In 2005, she and Peel separated; Silverton left Campanile after their divorce in 2007.
 The restaurant closed in October 2012.